Hi. I'm Conrad Beach.

 Some things I really enjoy learning about are history, government, nutrition and human relationships.

-Some of my hobbies include biking, reading and ant keeping.
+Some of my hobbies include running, reading and hiking.

 I'd be happy to hear from you.